How I built a Notion Custom Agent to read my newsletters for me

 A summary of ideas from newsletters I received in Feb 2026

 December was mostly end-of-year content.
-The agent correctly flagged deal roundups and tech emails as low signal and deprioritised them.
-The themes were accurate: manager fundamentals, end-of-year reflection, attention and distraction design.
-Top insights included things like "consistent management cadence beats heroic effort β€” set clear 1:1 rhythms and address issues early" and "disagree better by leading with curiosity, reflecting back what you heard, and naming shared goals."
-Genuinely useful.
+The agent correctly flagged deal roundups and tech emails as low signal.
+The themes it surfaced were accurate: manager fundamentals, end-of-year reflection, attention and distraction design.
+One insight — "consistent management cadence beats heroic effort; set clear 1:1 rhythms and address issues early" — went directly into a Right Angle ops review I was already prepping.
+I wouldn't have gotten there without the digest.

 January came out with four themes: confidence through exposure, execution quality and speed, kindness and emotional resonance in content, and systems that reduce relearning.
 The PP ideas were specific enough to use directly: test a kindness-first content concept, write the frame before the execution, build a swipe file of memorable brand moments.
+Two of those three made it into my content planning for the following week.

 February's 177 items were the fullest run.
-The summary noted "AI everywhere but with a more grounded tone: security and verification over hype, and judgment and review as the new bottleneck."
-One of the top insights β€” "if output becomes cheap, judgment becomes expensive: invest in review, critical thinking, and writing to clarify decisions" β€” came from a newsletter I wouldn't have gotten to otherwise.
+The summary noted "AI everywhere but with a more grounded tone: security and verification over hype, with judgment and review as the new bottleneck."
+The top insight was: "if output becomes cheap, judgment becomes expensive.
+Invest in review, critical thinking, and writing to clarify decisions."
+That framing has shown up in how I've been thinking about this business since.

 There was also a small moment of recursion I enjoyed: the Notion "Custom Agent templates are here!" launch email appeared in the February digest, summarised and tagged as relevant.
 The agent processing a newsletter about itself on the day I built it felt appropriately 2026.

-The PP vs day job split is the feature I'll use most.
-I run two things simultaneously β€” a 15-person studio during the week and Producing Paradise on Wednesdays β€” and context-switching between them is its own overhead.
+The content creator vs day job split is the feature I'll use most.
+I run two things simultaneously: a 15-person studio during the week, and Producing Paradise on Wednesdays.
+Context-switching between them is its own overhead.
 Having the agent pre-sort ideas into those two buckets saves a step I used to do manually, or more often, skip entirely.
-Different audience, different headspace, and it nailed the distinction.

-Note: Notion flags prompt injection as a consideration β€” where hidden instructions in content the agent reads try to manipulate what it does.
+Note: Notion flags prompt injection as a consideration, where hidden instructions in content the agent reads try to manipulate what it does.
 For a newsletter digest the risk is low, but keep agent scope tight.
 Notion logs every run, so you can see exactly what happened.

 Build your own